LearnGayu/Youtube-data-harvesting-and-warehousing-using-SQL-and-streamlit/README.md

 Retrieval of channel and video data from YouTube using the YouTube API.
 Migration of data from the data lake to a SQL database for efficient querying and analysis.
 Search and retrieval of data from the SQL database using different search options, including joining tables.
-Data analysis and visualization through charts and graphs using Streamlit's data visualization capabilities.
 Support for handling multiple YouTube channels and managing their data.
 Future Enhancements

-The YouTube Data Harvesting and Warehousing project provides a powerful tool for retrieving, storing, and analyzing YouTube channel and video data.
-By leveraging SQL, and Streamlit, users can easily access and manipulate YouTube data in a user-friendly interface.
-The project offers flexibility, scalability, and data visualization capabilities, empowering users to gain insights from the vast amount of YouTube data available.